LappleApple/awesome-leading-and-managing/People-Ops-Perf-Reviews-and-Goal-setting.md

 - [The Software Engineering Job Ladder](https://medium.com/@cgroom/the-software-engineering-job-ladder-4bf70b4c24f3) - by Chuck Groom.
 Takeaway: "why having a job ladder helps everybody; what makes for a good job ladder; the way I think about software engineer job levels; and [...] some related advice."
 Focuses on individual contributors.
 The author's levels emphasize ownership and responsibility, not defined skill levels.

 - [Technical Assessment Rubric](https://github.com/heddle317/onboarding/blob/master/technical_assessment_rubric.md) - by Kate Heddleston.
 Takeaway: Different people have different trajectories.
 Tailor goals to target weaknesses in a category (confidence, communication, code quality, etc.).

+- [Things to Know About Engineering Levels](https://charity.wtf/2020/09/14/useful-things-to-know-about-engineering-levels/) - by Charity Majors.
+Takeaway: practical advice on approaching career levels realistically and traveling up the rungs.

 - [Thoughts on the Technical Track](http://mcfunley.com/thoughts-on-the-technical-track) - by Dan McKinley.
 Thoughts on how the different ways developers become technical managers, including randomly and ad hoc.
 "I don't think that proceeding with the assumption that leaders will just naturally emerge produces the best results."